1959 NCAA University Division basketball championship game: Background

-California
+California Golden Bears

 The Golden Bears were coached by Pete Newell, who was in his fifth season with the team.
 Entering the 1958–59 season, California had reached the NCAA Tournament in each of the previous two years.
 In the 1958 event, the Golden Bears had made it to the regional finals, where a Seattle team featuring Elgin Baylor had defeated them in overtime.
 Senior guard Denny Fitzpatrick led the team in scoring with an average of 13.3 points per game.
 Future National Basketball Association player Darrall Imhoff, a center in his junior season, added 11.5 points per game, along with an average of 11 rebounds.
 Guard Al Buch, the captain of the squad, contributed 9.2 points per game.
 Sophomore forward Bill McClintock and senior Bob Dalton each averaged over 7 points per game.
 Other players on the team included Dick Doughty, Jack Grout, Jim Langley, and Bernie Simpson.